Terasology/GooeyDefence/docs/effector-system.md

 ## Effect Strength

+An effector's effect can be strengthened or weakened.
+This depends on the target initiating the attack as different targeter types have different multipliers to balance long ranges and powerful selection strategies.
-Both, the `ApplyEffectEvent` and the `RemoveEffectEvent` contain a strength multiplier.
-An effector system can weaken or strengthen an effect based on various conditions, including intervention by other systems.
+In both, the `ApplyEffectEvent` and the `RemoveEffectEvent` the effector system is expected to weaken or strengthen its effect based on the attack initiating targeter's multiplier.
-The respective implementation is up to the system.
-The strength multiplier can be used as a balancing tool on a per-targeter basis.
 It is guaranteed that the multiplier is equal for both, the `ApplyEffectEvent` and `RemoveEffectEvent`.